-Chapel length trains surpass a yard in length.
-The example in the picture above is most likely a chapel length train.
+Chapel-length trains surpass a yard in length.
+The example in the picture above is most likely a chapel-length train.
 This train is popular because it offers a comfortable middle ground between very short and very long.
 It is definitely noticeable.
 Amp up the drama at your wedding with this look!

 Cathedral trains are suited for women who want to make an impression.
 These are at least forty-eight inches long, which is long enough to require extra hands to help you carry it!
-If you want a royal procession, you should choose a cathedral length gown to get the most drama and style out of your train.
+If you want a royal procession, you should choose a cathedral-length gown to get the most drama and style out of your train.

 Your neckline is where your bodice meets your neck and sleeves.
 The shape made here will define the rest of your dress.
 Sleeves also play a major role, as they can completely define your neckline.
-This is probably the arena that you have the most styles to choose from.
+This is probably the arena where you have the most styles to choose from.
 However, we have collected three to tell you about for your convenience.

 A halter neckline is also technically a style of sleeve.
 It is a neckpiece and sleeve combined.
 The sleeves go up behind your neck where they meet, which gives you a V-shaped look that reveals your full back.
 If you are proud of your beautiful shoulders, we recommend this style of neckline and sleeve.

 A sweetheart is aptly named, as it is heart-shaped.
-This neckline creates a heart shape which frames your chest and neck.
+This neckline creates a heart shape that frames your chest and neck.
 This is best paired with spaghetti straps or done completely sleeveless.
 Many women are choosing this neckline due to it’s versatile and cute look.

 You can call us at (925) 939 – 3306 to schedule a fitting!
 We would love to aid you on your hunt for your dream gown.
 If you would like to shoot us a question, you can fill out our contact form here.
 Either way, we hope we hear from you as soon as possible!
 Our assistants will be more than happy to speak to you about your ideal wedding dress.
-Once you step into our boutique, we can help guide you towards the perfect gown for your big day.
+Once you step into our boutique, we can help guide you toward the perfect gown for your big day.
 We’re sure that you will see that our bridal boutique is like no other.
-Get into contact with us for our Walnut Creek bridal shop for your wedding dress today!
+Get in contact with us for our Walnut Creek bridal shop for your wedding dress today!

 Facts About Walnut Creek

-- President Clinton stopped at Genovia deli for a bite to eat in 1996.
+- President Clinton stopped at Genovia Deli for a bite to eat in 1996.

 - There are underground sulfur springs on Ygnacio Valley Road.